 It’s more than cloud services — it’s Customer Success as a Service (CSaaS).

-Q: In this latest digital partnership between Salesforce and Thomson Reuters, what have been the key learnings?
+Q: In this latest digital partnership, what have been the key learnings?

-A: Being candid, one of the reasons we love working with Thomson Reuters is that our partnership is based on learning.
+A: Being candid, one of the reasons we love working in partnership is that it is based on learning.

 When embracing a 100 percent digital and agile first method of delivery, it’s really important that teams have permission to fail fast and fail often as long as they measure everything.